History of Berliner FC Dynamo (2004–present): Rise (2010–2013)

 BFC Dynamo recruited Polish defender Maciej Kwiatkowski from KS Promień Żary, forward Shergo Biran from 1.
 FC Magdeburg and French forward Ibrahima Sory Cissé from SV Altlüdersdorf.
 BFC Dynamo was drawn against 1.
-FC Kaiserslautern from the Bundesliga in the first round 2011-12 DFB-Pokal.
+FC Kaiserslautern from the Bundesliga in the first round of the 2011-12 DFB-Pokal.
 The team lost 0–3 to 1.
 FC Kaiserslautern in front of 10,104 spectators at the Friedrich-Ludwig-Jahn-Sportpark on 30 July 2011.